Rugby union in Belgium

 Rugby union in Belgium is a growing sport.
 The national governing body for rugby union in Belgium is the Belgian Rugby Federation.
-The national team plays in the European Nations Cup, and as of October 2014, they were ranked thirtieth in the World Rugby Rankings.
+The national team plays in the Rugby Europe Championship, and as of March 2025 they are ranked twenty second in the World Rugby Rankings.

 Governing body

 The national governing body for rugby union in Belgium is the Belgian Rugby Federation (FBRB - Fédération Belge de Rugby in French and Belgische Rugby Bond in Dutch) which is headquartered in Brussels.
 The Belgian Rugby Federation was formed in 1931, and joined the IRFB in 1988.

 Rugby union is governed by two regional bodies that answer to FBRB, the national governing body.
 Most of the clubs in the northern region of Belgium are governed by the Vlaamse Rugby Bond (VRB).
 The remaining clubs are governed by the Ligue Belge Francophone de Rugby (LBFR).

 Rugby union in Belgium is also structured into four districts for competition purposes.
 These districts are; Brabant, Hainaut, Liège/Namur/Luxembourg, and Flanders.

 Within these districts, there are also several leagues and divisions that are structured based on the skill level of the clubs.